There are a few key basics that every PPC text ad needs in order to rank well and generate clicks:

 A search for “carry-on bags” turns up this ad from REI, which wisely infers that people looking for carry-on luggage are preparing to travel!
 Accordingly the company advertises “Friendly Expert Travel Advice” along with this brand-name bags.
 This is probably a draw for the type of people that like to obsessively over-prepare for trips as well as spend too much on their luggage. 😉

 The beauty of shopping via the Internet is that it’s fast – you don’t have to leave your house.
 The crappy part is waiting for your stuff to arrive.
 So offers that emphasize speed can be effective.

 This ad intuits that someone searching for “lawyers” doesn’t have a lawyer and may just need advice – hence the offer is for live legal advice online, very appealing for people who just want a fast answer and aren’t sure who to call.

-Here's hoping these creative CTAs help you move beyond "Buy now" in your own PPC ads.
+Here’s hoping these creative CTAs help you move beyond “Buy now” in your own PPC ads.
 For even more CTA advice, head to our post on crazy effective CTA buttons.